robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 These messages are normally not shown, but they can facilitate debugging possible problems in the library itself.
 The `WARN` or `ERROR` level can be used to make messages more visible and `HTML` is useful if any kind of formatting is needed.
+Level `CONSOLE` can be used when the message needs to shown both in console and in the log file.

 The following examples clarify how logging with different levels works.